In this tutorial you will learn how to install the mosquitto MQTT broker (server) on Windows.

 The Mosquitto.conf File

-The configuration file (mosquitto.conf) that comes with the install is completely commented out, and the MQTT broker doesn’t need it.
+The configuration file (mosquitto.conf) that comes with the install is completely commented out, and the MQTT broker doesn’t need it to start.

-If you enable logging in the mosquitto.conf file then when Windows 10 runs as a service it creates this file with restricted permissions, and locks the file while the broker is running.
+If you enable logging in the mosquitto.conf file then when mosquitto runs it creates this file with restricted permissions, and locks the file while the broker is running.

 If you stop the broker you can change the permissions on the file to access it.